mzabani/codd/README.md

 After doing this, I recommend exploring your `CODD_CHECKSUM_DIR` folder.
 Everything in that folder should be put under version control; that's what will enable git to detect conflicts when developers make changes to the same database objects (e.g. same columns, indices, constraints etc.).

 ¹ _Codd_ can create your database for you through a process called [bootstrapping](docs/BOOTSTRAPPING.md).
+For now use `createdb` or some other method.

 ### no-txn migrations and more